-In 1615, in the corner between the chancel and the southern aisle of the church, the dome chapel of Our Lady of the Rosary was erected, and in 1647 Stanisław Oświęcim, the courtier of king Władysław IV, added the chapel of Oświęcim family.
-In 1872, as a result of the fire, almost all the interior furnishings of the temple were burned.
-Its consequence was also the collapse of the gothic vault of the chancel and the destruction of the roof structure.
-The present appearance of the temple is the result of a construction restaurant carried out in the years 1899-1904, which resulted in the regothisation of the church, through the elimination of most of its elements created in the eighteenth and nineteenth centuries.
+In 1872, as a result of a fire, almost all the interior of the church burnt.
+Its consequence was also the collapse of the Gothic vault of the chancel and the destruction of the roof structure.
+The renovation of the building was carried out in the years 1899-1904, which was combined with the regothisation of the church, by removing most of its elements from the 18th and 19th centuries.